rtamalin/scc-hypervisor-collector/doc/man/scc-hypervisor-collector.1.md

 exit immediately if it detects that it is running with superuser privileges.

+## HYPERVISOR ACCESS CREDENTIALS

+Any hypervisor access credentials that are provided for use with the **scc-hypervisor-collector(1)** should have minimal privileges sufficent to allow retrieving the required details about the hypervisor nodes and then VMs running on them.

 ## CONFIGURATION SETTINGS & LOG FILE PERMISSIONS

 As the **scc-hypervisor-collector(5)** configuration settings will contain sensitive information such as passwords, the command requires that all specified configuration files and directories